tbroderick/Nomon/README.md

 Installing Nomon on Windows
 ================
-1. Download the Nomon_installer zip file
+1. Download the Nomon folder.
-2. Unzip the file
+2. Click the "keyboard" folder, then the "dist" folder to locate the installer.
-3. Click on the installer (Nomon-0.4-amd64)
+3. Click on the installer (Nomon-0.4-amd64.msi)
 4. Choose a directory for Nomon (example: C:\Nomon) **Important:** Do not choose a directory in Program Files or Program Files (x86).
 5. "Do you want to allow an unknown publisher to make changes to your device?" may appear.
 If it does, click "yes."